VilnaCRM-Org/user-service/CONTRIBUTING.md

 Congratulations :tada::tada: The our team thanks you :sparkles:.

-Now that you are part of the php service template community.
+Now that you are part of the user service community.